gillesdami/3D-estimate-creator/README.md

 Drag and drop objects in a 3d scene and estimate their cost

 ## Build & Run
+Be sure to make a copy of the file objectsAvailable.json in the 'dist' folder if you run it locally

+docker
 You can use docker (or not):

 ```bash